-Sexton says his product can be seen in about 25 Harley Davidson showrooms as well as an assortment of auto dealerships.
+Sexton says you can see his product in about 25 Harley Davidson showrooms as well as an assortment of auto dealerships.
 Churches and Stonecarpet are also a good mix because of the product’s acoustical value.

-As for maintenance, Sexton recommends using a shop vac in high-traffic areas and getting the floor steam-cleaned once a year.
+As for maintenance, Sexton recommends using a shop vac in high-traffic areas.
+Owners should also steam-clean the floor once a year.
 “You don’t need to mop or sweep,” he says.

 Because of the thickness of the epoxy and stone mix, it isn’t necessary to topcoat the Stonecarpet after the initial installation.
-“But three to five years down the road, we recommend the floor be sealed to protect the system on a long-term basis.”
+“But three to five years down the road, we recommend sealing the floor to protect the system on a long-term basis.”